-This Course would make the students/learners aware of the evolution political thoughts in modern Europe from the French Revolution to the first quarter of the Twentieth Century.
-This Course would introduce the learners with the political thoughts of Jeremy Bentham, James Mill, John Stuart Mill, Immanuel Kant, Friedrich Hegel, Johann Fichte, T H Green, Bernard Bosanquet, Auguste Comte, Herbert Spencer, Graham Wallas, William Godwin, Pierre Proudhon, Mikhail Bakunin and Peter Kropotkin.
+This Course would make the students/learners aware of the evolution of political thoughts in modern Europe from the French Revolution to the first quarter of the Twentieth Century.
+It introduces the learners with the political thoughts of Jeremy Bentham, James Mill, John Stuart Mill, Immanuel Kant, Friedrich Hegel, Johann Fichte, T H Green, Bernard Bosanquet, Auguste Comte, Herbert Spencer, Graham Wallas, William Godwin, Pierre Proudhon, Mikhail Bakunin and Peter Kropotkin.

-LO1: To create expertise among the students regarding liberalism and democracy covering utilitarianism:

-LO2: To make them introduced with the idealistic Political Philosophy covering German and Oxford trends;

-LO3: To make the students expert regarding positivist political philosophy;

-LO4: To give them knowledge about nationalist political philosophy; and

-LO5: To give the students knowledge about anarchist political philosophy.
+- LO1: To create expertise among the students regarding liberalism and democracy covering utilitarianism; - LO2: To make them introduced with the idealistic Political Philosophy covering German and Oxford trends; - LO3: To teach the students regarding positivist political philosophy; - LO4: To impart knowledge about nationalist political philosophy; and - LO5: To give lessons to the students' knowledge about anarchist political philosophy.